 Notes

-- Chicken breasts are often large; slice in half lengthwise or pound for even cooking.
+- Slice large chicken breasts in half lengthwise for even cooking

-- For a thicker sauce, stir in a cornstarch slurry (1 teaspoon cornstarch + 1 teaspoon water) in step 4.
-Add more if needed.
+- Thick sauce?
+Stir in a cornstarch slurry (1 teaspoon cornstarch + 1 teaspoon cold water)

 chellie